Jamale Carothers helps No. 24 Navy beat Houston 56-41

 THE TAKEAWAY

 Navy: The Midshipmen went 5 for 10 on third downs and were 1 for 3 on fourth downs and were stopped twice inside their own 30.
 Navy forced five turnovers and converted it into 21 points.
+Navy’s four interceptions were the most since recording four against Wake Forest on Sept.
+27, 2008.

+“When you have some moron coach, who is going for it on the 18-yard line or whatever it was twice, I thought we could get it,” Niumatalolo said.
+“To the defense’s credit, they came up with some big turnovers against a very potent offense.
+They made some key interceptions.”

 Houston: The Cougars played well again, but the five turnovers were costly.
 Houston went 4 for 10 on third downs and 3 for 3 on fourth downs.
 The Cougars went 0-6 against ranked teams this season.